Sibin-Augustine/HR_Employee_Attrition_Dashboard/README.md

 - DAX Measures
 - Dashboard Design

+## 🔬 Methodology
+1. **Data Cleaning**: Filtered only delivered orders and removed 8 orders with missing delivered date.
+Changed data type of relevant fields to ensure data integrity.
+2. **Feature Engineering**: Created delivery_days, estimated_days, delay_days, delivery_status, route columns, price_category columns
+3. **EDA**: Analyzed total orders based on delivery status, customer and seller geography, price category, freight value and customer ratings.
+4. **Visualization Strategy**: Chose pie chart for visualizing overall delivery performance since percentagewise visualization is best using Pie Chart.
+Chose Heatmap for route analysis because it is best for correlation analysis.
+Line plot is used for monthly analysis since it is best to identify hidden trends over a period of time.

 ## KPIs
 - Attrition Rate :- The percentage of employees left the company
 - Average Employee Age :- Average age of the employees in the company